The Pan-STARRS1 Database and Data Products: Overview of the Data Products

 \section{Overview of the Data Products}

-The two options for data access are via the {\em Barbara A. Mikulski Archive for Space Telescopes} (MAST) at STScI, and PSPS, each of which provides access to different types of data products.
+Public access to the Pan-STARRS data is located at \texttt{http://panstarrs.stsci.edu} and is provided for by the {\em Barbara A. Mikulski Archive for Space Telescopes} (MAST) at STScI.
 MAST provides the access point for downloading different pixel data products and their associated metadata and source catalogs.
-This includes FITS downloads, FITS and JPEG image cutouts, scriptable image access, color JPEG images, and an interactive image browser with catalog overlays.
-The PSPS is a queryable database.
-It is based on {\em CasJOBS}, searches are done using SQL queries, and users are able to do complicated and large queries that are saved to their private MyDB spaces.
-The PSPS contains calibrated catalogs of photometric and astrometric parameters for single epoch exposures, stacks, difference images, and forced photometry as well.
-The database schema for the PSPS is briefly described in Section~\ref{sec:schemaintro}, and is fully expanded in Appendix~\ref{sec:schema}.
-Example queries are described in Appendix~\ref{sec:query}.
+This includes FITS images, FITS and JPEG image cutouts, scriptable image access, color JPEG images, and an interactive image browser with catalog overlays through the MAST portal and the MAST PS1 image cutout server.
+In addition, MAST provides a simple web-based interface to access the Pan-STARRS catalog database.
+Full database access to the Pan-STARRS tables is available through the Catalog Archive Server Jobs System (CasJobs) interface (see description at \texttt{http://mastweb.stsci.edu/mcasjobs}.
+CasJobs emulates local free-form SQL access in a web environment, and provides both synchronous and asynchronous query execution.
+The interface can execute complex, large queries of the PS1 (DR1/DR2) catalogs, with results saved to a private space allocated to each registered user.
+The Pan-STARRS catalog database accessible through CasJobs contains calibrated catalogs of photometric and astrometric parameters for single epoch exposures, stacks, difference images, and forced photometry.
+The database schema for the Pan-STARRS catalog database is briefly described in Section~\ref{sec:schemaintro}, and is fully expanded in Appendix~\ref{sec:schema}.
+Examples of queries are described in Appendix~\ref{sec:query}.